KxSystems/ffi/README.md

 **Watch out** You don’t need to write C code, but you do need to know what you are doing.
 You can easily crash the kdb+ process or corrupt in-memory data structures with no hope of finding out what happened.
 No support is offered for crashes caused by use of this library.

-We are grateful to @abalkin for allowing us to adapt and expand on the [original codebase](https://github.com/enlnt/ffiq).
+We are grateful to @abalkin for allowing us to adapt and expand on his original codebase.

 ## Requirements